FBisca/todofy/README.md

 ---

-## Possible Improvements
+## Improvements

-- Use a proper backend framework (like NestJS, Express, or Fastify) instead of developing everything from scratch, adding it as a separated module
+- Use a proper backend framework (like NestJS, Express, or Fastify) instead of developing everything from scratch, adding it as a separated module.
+- Add Paginated pages both on the Front-End and the Back-End to increase performance.
-- Add more functionalities in Completed / Archived pages
+- Add more functionalities in Completed / Archived pages like unarchiving or archiving completed tasks.
-- Add stores to encapsulate view logic with options like Zustand or any other state management framework
+- Add stores to encapsulate view logic with options like Zustand or any other state management framework.
-- Improve global theming
+- Improve global theming.
-- Extract shared configs there were used only in the `apps/web` like Playwright config and Docker
+- Extract shared configs there were used only in the `apps/web` like Playwright config and Docker.

 ---